-Therapy and aging too often has bought into an assumption, perhaps the most troubling is the assumption that one reaches a certain age beyond which development is no longer an option.
+Therapy and aging too often bring assumptions–perhaps the most troubling is the assumption that one reaches a certain age beyond which development is no longer an option.

 Hogwash.
 Therapy and aging can do better.

-And I think this is at the heart of the trouble many people have with getting older (and let me remind you: we are all getting older).
-Development is a complicated concept, but for these purposes I’ll define it somewhat narrowly as the capacity to increase our ability to do new things.
+And we think this is at the heart of the trouble many people have with getting older (and let us remind you: we are all getting older).
+Development is a complicated concept, but for these purposes, we’ll define it somewhat narrowly as the capacity to increase our ability to do new things.

 Therapy and aging: New options for growth